-Are Blacklisted Link Shorteners Getting Your Emails Blocked?
+Are Blocklisted Link Shorteners Getting Your Emails Blocked?

 Have you ever used a link shortener on any of your email marketing campaigns?